alhelfi/Quasar-IQ/README.md

   * Windows 7
   * Windows Server 2008
   * Windows Vista
-* For older systems please use [Quasar version 1.3.0](https://github.com/quasar/Quasar/releases/tag/v1.3.0.0)

-## Compiling
-Open the project `Quasar.sln` in Visual Studio 2019+ with installed .NET desktop development features and [restore the NuGET packages](https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore).
-Once all packages are installed the project can be compiled as usual by clicking `Build` at the top or by pressing `F6`.
-The resulting executables can be found in the `Bin` directory.
-See below which build configuration to choose from.

 ## Building a client
 | Build configuration         | Usage scenario | Description